 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Meals and accommodation on board the ship; round-trip flight betweeen Paris and Kangerlussuaq as per itinerary in economy class; transfers between Kangerlussuaq airport and ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); port and safety taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying on Deck 6; parka; boot rental.
+Meals and accommodation on board the ship; round-trip flight betweeen Paris and Kangerlussuaq as per itinerary in economy class; transfers between Kangerlussuaq airport and ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands) onboard ship; port and safety taxes; crew gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service onboard ship; parka; boot rental; butler service is included for guests staying in Deck 6 Suites.
 Subject to change without notice.